At our school we have four house teams.

-Each house has two house captains from Year 5/6.
-Children put themselves forward and are elected.
+Each house has house captains from Year 6.
 All houses are equally balanced with a numbers of boys and girls and numbers from Reception to Year 6 and are fully inclusive.
 Children are in the same teams as their brothers and sisters.

 Children work in House Teams for various events such as Sports Day, competitions, fund raising events and more!

 How do children get house points and tokens?